Spiffical/bb-ai-oceanography/README.md

   - `generate_summary`: Whether to include an LLM-generated summary
   - `llm_mode`: Choose between API or local models
   - Mode-specific settings for API or local model usage
+  - Gemini-specific settings for controlling model behavior and performance
 - `sections`: Define what content to analyze
   - `query`: Main search query for this section
   - `columns`: What information to extract and how to organize it